Search a country below for debt collection:

 Creditreform provides over 88 million international business credit reports throughout Europe and 200 million international business credit reports worldwide.
 There are around 35,000 companies registered in Iceland.
 We provide freshly investigated Iceland credit reports which can be done prior to trading to make sure the company you will be dealing with can meet the commitment or once the debt becomes overdue to ensure the debtor can meet the amount owed.

-Creditreform’s debt collection company service also uses expert local Iceland tracing agent services to locate any absconded debtor.
+Creditreform’s debt collection company service also uses expert local Iceland skip tracing agent services to locate any absconded debtor.
 This debtor tracing service is provided on a No Find No Fee basis only charging for a successful trace.

 Specialist Debt Recovery Experts

 There are many unique requirements to recovering international debts in all countries including Iceland debt collection services which differ from the UK debt collection agency services and therefore it is very important that cases are handled directly by our expert international debt collection agencies and not from debt collectors UK.
 This method of international debt collection sets Creditreform aside from the competition who in many cases try and recover debts from a UK debt collector only.
 Using the local offices and partners enables us to achieve a far greater success rate and our No Win No Fee service together with competitive commission rates against monies recovered only ensures you get the best service.

 Iceland Debt Collection Partners in the following Iceland Cities

 The Iceland legal system is based on North Germanic law.
 Germanic traditional laws and influenced by Medieval Norwegian and Danish laws.